maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 ### What are the differences in terms of attack/target/weapon types between the groups?

 For each group we found what share of their incidents are in the different categories of attack, target and weapon types.
-Below click to show graph for the different types, hover on the bars to see what share that category constitutes.
+Below select graph for the different types and hover on the bars to see what share that category constitutes.

 <html>
 <head>